How to Support Someone Going Through a Tough Time: A Comprehensive Guide

 • Be Available: Let them know you’re there to talk whenever they need.

-See also Mastering the Art of Comebacks: 60 Killer Responses for Every Situation
+See also Mastering the Art of Clever Comebacks: Effective Tips and Techniques

 Example: If a friend is going through a tough time, you might set up weekly calls to catch up and offer support, or send a text every few days to check in and see how they’re doing.